 After lunch we always recommend to go back to the hotel and chill a little.
 This time of the day is the hottest and you can get sun-struck easily.

-After a few hours of relaxation we recommend to visit Oranjestad in the late afternoon and stroll through the city.
+After a few hours of relaxation we recommend to visit the capital city Oranjestad in the late afternoon and stroll through the streets.
 There’s not a lot to discover as the city is fairly small – wich also means it’s best to do this after the cruise ships have left in the afternoon.
 Otherwise it might get pretty dense and crowded in the city centre.

 During the afternoon hours Oranjestad is a quaint little city, which shines in pastel colours.